-The automated collection of data and information found on the aforementioned websites is strictly forbidden unless express prior authorization has been given by CLAL S.r.l., which must be requested via e-mail at the address .
+The automated collection of data and information found on the aforementioned websites and apps is strictly forbidden unless express prior authorization has been given by CLAL S.r.l., which must be requested via e-mail at the address .

 Any breach of the provisions set out above will be prosecuted before the competent civil and criminal authorities.

 Forecasts made by CLAL are the result of the mathematical-statistical processing of data representing the time series, whose future values are to be estimated, as well as other series of data considered adequate to explain the variations in the time series to be forecast.

 CLAL (and members of its management team and/or staff, its employees and/or working associates) will not under any circumstances be held liable towards anyone for any damage (including, but not limited to, loss of profit and/or losses, direct or indirect damage of any kind) resulting from the use of these websites and apps, data, information or forecasts found on it (including those originating from third parties), or from opinions and recommendations given (including, for example, but not limited to: Farm-gate milk prices, Italy (Lombardy)).